 where ${\rm ZP}$ is the adopted photometric zero-point, and the constant 8.90 encodes the AB zero-point for Jy.

-Photometric data for FIR and Radio cm ranges in radiometric units were calculated with eq. \ref{eq:beam},\ref{eq:radio_phot}.
+Photometric data for the FIR and Radio cm ranges, in radiometric units, were calculated using eq. \ref{eq:beam},\ref{eq:radio_phot}.
 Let $\Omega_{\rm pix}$ is the pixel solid angle (sr), and $\Omega_{\rm beam}$ is the beam solid angle derived from the restoring beam parameters (${\rm BMAJ, BMIN}$):

 Then the flux density in mJy is given by the following equations: